 People often resort to OTC drugs and prescription pain killers for migraines and headache relief.
 These drugs have detrimental side effects that have been linked to kidney failure, liver damage, micro-bleeds in the brain and intestinal bleeding.
 Natural therapies and prevention for headache relief is a much safer and more effective option.

-- 85% of those who suffer from headaches have food sensitivities.
+— 85% of those who suffer from headaches tend to have hidden food sensitivities.
 A study in the journal, The Lancet found that as many as 93% of migraine sufferers found relief when reactive foods were eliminated.
-Common trigger items include aspartame, sucralose aka Splenda and other artificial sweeteners, gluten, wheat, cheese, dairy, corn, soy, peanuts, eggs, yeast, sugar, soda, sulfites, red wine, beer, chocolate, MSG, chemicals, preservatives, and additives
+Common trigger items include aspartame, sucralose aka Splenda, and other artificial sweeteners, gluten, wheat, cheese, dairy, corn, soy, peanuts, eggs, yeast, sugar, soda, sulfites, red wine, beer, chocolate, MSG, chemicals, preservatives, and additives

 — Nightshades (tomatoes, potatoes, peppers, eggplant, tobacco, paprika, cayenne pepper) can be inflammatory and problematic for some individuals, especially those with an autoimmune disorder.

-- Hydrate!
+— Hydrate!
 Drink a minimum of half your body weight in filtered water every single day away from mealtime.
 Add a pinch or two of Celtic sea salt or Redmond’s salt

 — Include magnesium-rich foods: dark, leafy greens, fresh seafood and sea greens